 With an inherent appreciation for math and science, Christena pursued a degree in civil engineering at Vanderbilt University.
-After graduating a couple of years ago, she soon joined Robins & Morton.
+After graduating, she soon joined Robins & Morton.
 “When I graduated, I didn’t initially consider construction.
 When I got this job, I knew very little about it.
 I had visited construction sites before, but had never been on one long term.
 But I realized with my personality it was really the way to go.”

-As a project engineer—being responsible for making sure all engineer drawings are executed properly and fixing problems as they arise—Christena found the perfect fit.
+As a project engineer—being responsible for making sure all engineer drawings are executed properly and fixing problems as they arise—Christena found it to be the perfect fit.

 “From the minute I stepped on the job site I knew it was where I needed to be.
 To see something being built from the ground up and knowing you had a direct part in it is amazing.”

 Christena also appreciates the opportunity she gets to travel and impact the lives of others through her job.
 “I have gotten to go to places that I never would have otherwise,” she said.
 “It’s mind opening to meet new people and become a part of their community for a little while.
 And what we’re building makes a difference.
 Just last week we had some mayors from surrounding areas come out and we saw the excitement on their faces about what we were doing.
 It’s great to see the positive changes you make for people.
 It’s rewarding.”